biocatiit/musclex/docs/Installation/testing.md

 ```
 python module_test.py testrecord
 ```

-As of 3/5/19, this will record test objects for EquatorImage in two different settings mode and for QuadrantFolder.

 Serialized `Pickle` files will be written to `<modulename>/test_pickles`.
 One file is written for each field in a module object's `info` class variable.